Vettejeep/Data-Analysis-and-Data-Science-Projects/README.md

 Backup management was handled by periodically copying the working code folder to a flash drive.
 In a professional setting, version control would ideally be managed via Git, with changes committed to a dedicated branch.
 The code was formatted using Black and validated with MyPy.
 Unit testing was conducted using pytest.
 While a production-grade implementation would benefit from a configuration file, time constraints led to handling configurations through constants defined in Python files.

+The only file subjected to unit testing was utils.py, achieving a test coverage of 87%.
+The testing process included verifying that the LSTM network's forward function executes without errors, which was accomplished using the torchinfo package.
+Most of the functionality in train.py and inference.py depends on running training on a GPU, making unit testing in a production environment challenging.
+Based on my experience, these types of functions are difficult to test effectively without dedicated hardware.
+At my previous workplace, Bitbucket automatically ran unit tests as part of merging changes into the main branch of the Git repository.
+However, since a GPU was not available to BitBucket, these types of functions were not tested.

 ### Project Structure

 The Python training script (app_train.py) can be executed from the top level of the project.
 It calls train.py and utilizes shared utility functions from utils.py.
 Similarly, inference is performed using app_inference.py, which follows the same execution structure.